 Physics 451 (Introductory Quantum Mechanics)

-Fundamental principles, Schrodinger’s equation, state functions in position and momentum space, operators, hydrogen atom, angular momentum and spin
+Fundamental principles, Schrodinger’s equation, state functions in position and momentum space, and operators

 Physics 461 (Thermodynamics and Statistical Mechanics )

 Heat transfer, three laws of thermodynamics, statistical foundations of thermodynamics

 Nuclear structure, nuclear decay and reactions, nuclear forces and models, and elementary particles

 Crystal structure, interatomic binding, lattice vibrations, free electron theory, band theory of solids

 Physics 481 (Plasma Physics)

 Introduction to physics of ionized gases, equilibrium and stability of plasmas and waves